 About Tilburg University

-How many diplomas have been awarded?
-How many Bachelor and Master students are studying with us?
-How many programs do we offer?
+How many degrees have we awarded?
+How many students are doing a Bachelor’s or Master’s at our university?
+How many degree programs do we offer?